TAA’s Research Symposium, “New Advances in Research for Tourette Syndrome and Tic Disorders”

 This year’s keynote will be a presentation, “Innovation in Neuroscience Methods driving our Understanding of the Human Brain Connectome” by professor Jeff Lichtman, MD, PhD of Harvard University.

-Young investigators interested in presenting either poster or oral presentations at the symposium are invited to submit abstracts at the link below.
+Scholarships are available for young investigators interested in presenting either poster or oral presentations at the symposium, all interested researchers are invited to submit abstracts at the link below.
 To qualify you must be enrolled in a graduate level PhD program, a post-doctoral fellow, or an independent clinical/research faculty member within 5 years of your first independent faculty appointment.
 Individuals from under-represented groups are encouraged to apply.
 All selected young investigators will receive full scholarships to the symposium, including hotel, travel, and registration costs.